HidayatRivai2020/camunda-7/camunda-modeler/7.21/README.md

 - Camunda Modeler

 ## BPM Notation
+- Start Event
-- Start Event : BPMN elements that initiate the execution of a process instance
+  - BPMN elements that initiate the execution of a process instance
+  - Starting point of a business process and define how the process will be triggered or activated
+- None/End Event
-- None/End Event : BPMN elements that represent the termination or completion points of a business process.
+  - BPMN elements that represent the termination or completion points of a business process
+  - Indicate the different outcomes or states that a proces can reach at its conclusion
+- Message Event : BPMN elements used to model the sending and receiving of messages between different parts of a business process or between the process and external systems

 ### Start Event
+- None Start Event
-- None : Process can be started manually, typically by a user or an external system
+  - Process can be started manually, typically by a user or an external system
+  - Does not require any specific trigger or condition to initiate the process
+- Message Start Event
-- Message : Process automatically started by receiving a specific message.
+  - Allow the process to be started by receiving a specific message.
+  - The process instance is trigerred and executed when the designated message is received
+- Timer
-- Timer : Process automatically started at a specified time or after a defined duration
+  - Allow the process to be started at a specified time or after a defined duration
+  - Allows user to schedule the process execution based on a specific time or a time interval
+- Signal
-- Signal : Process automatically started by receiving a specific signal
+  - Allow the process to be started by receiving a specific signal
+  - The process instance is triggered and executed when designated signal is received
+- Conditional
+  - initiates the process based on specific condition
-- Conditional : Process instance starts when the specific condition evaluates to be true
+  - the process instance starts when the specific condition evaluates to be true
+  - the condition can be expressed using expressions or scripting languages supported by Camunda BPM

 ### None/End Event
+- None End Event
+  - Default end event
-- None : Normal termination point of the process
+  - Normal termination point of the process
+  - Indicating that the process has successfully completed
+- Message End Event
-- Message : send a specific message when the process reaches its completion.
+  - Send a specific message when the process reaches its completion
+  - Can be used to notify external systems or trigger subsequent processes
+- Signal End Event
-- Signal : send a specific signal when the process reaches its completion
+  - Send a specific signal when the process reaches its completion
+  - Can be used to communicate with external systems or trigger subsequent processes
+- Terminate End Event
-- Terminate : forcefully terminate the process instance when it reaches this point
+  - Forcefully terminate the process instance when it reaches this point
+  - Immediately ends the process execution even if there are other activities or task remaining in the process
+- Error End Event
-- Error : represents the termination of a process due to an error or exceptions
+  - Represents the termination of a process due to an error or exceptions
+  - Allow users to handle and report errors that occur during process of execution

+### Message Event
+- Start : initiates process instance when a specific message is received
+- Intermediate : a point within the process where a message is expected and received
+- End : end a process instance when a specific message is received

 ## Taskbar